nhsengland/DataScience-ReusableCode/content/Forecasting2.md

 You can find the [code here](https://github.com/nhsx/Time_Series_Forecasting_MS) - Forecasting_2

-There is a simpler Forecasting repo availble with the basic steps and a look into other types of Forecasting models, such as LSTM, available here....
+A second repo focussed on <a href="/DataScience/ReusableCode/Forecasting1">Forecasting Introduction</a> is also availble with some initial steps and a look into other types of Forecasting models

-You can find the [code here](https://github.com/nhsx/Forecasting) - Forecasting_1

 RAP level: **Baseline**